 In Indonesia, increased recruitment efforts by extremist groups are a cause for concern among community stakeholders, security forces, and parents.
 Working to reduce the threat of violent extremism through community-based strategies, Women without Borders (WwB) introduced the MotherSchools programme to Indonesia in 2014.
-To date, WwB has rolled out three MotherSchools iterations in Indonesia and is currently nearing the end of a fourth iteration.
+To date, WwB has rolled out four MotherSchools iterations in Indonesia and is currently in the planning stages of a fifth iteration.
 WwB’s current engagement in Indonesia is part of a multi-country project supported by the U.S. Department of State.

 In 2014, Women without Borders (WwB) brought its ‘MotherSchools: Parenting for Peace’ model to Indonesia.
 Previous programmes saw groups convening in the villages of Ledokombo and Sumbersalak between 2014 and 2016, and Sabrang, Ketempah, Lesung, and Bondowoso in 2021.
-WwB’s current engagement in Indonesia aims to bring the programme to the region of Bandung.
+WwB’s most recent engagement in Indonesia brought the programme to the region of Bandung from 2023-2024, and another iteration is planned for 2025.
 The below sections outline further details of the various roll-outs in Indonesia.

-Building on the success of previous iterations, Women without Borders is continuing to implement activities in the region as part of a multi-country MotherSchools project funded by the U.S. Department of State.
-An initial round is underway with five groups rolling out in the region of Bandung in the first half of 2024, in collaboration with WwB’s local implementing partner Savica.
+Building on the success of previous iterations, Women without Borders continued to implement activities in the region as part of a multi-country MotherSchools project funded by the U.S. Department of State.
+An initial round took place with five groups rolling out in the region of Bandung during the first half of 2024, in collaboration with WwB’s local implementing partner Savica.

 MotherSchools Indonesia III | 2021